 3. Not cutting enough tasks

 Not everything is as important or urgent.
+You can use Eisenhower Matrix as a prioritization system.

 Here is the thing about tasks and to-dos.
 Every to-do is part of your responsibility.
 Similar to keeping your house clean is your responsibility.